 If it has been awhile since you reviewed your estate plan, consider doing so, as the landscape of estate and gift planning is changing.
+Several changes in the SECURE Act, passed in December 2019 may materially affect estate planning and beneficiary decisions that were previously made in a effort to minimize Required Minimum Distributions (RMDs) to heirs and beneficiaries.
 It is also important to note that state estate tax laws may differ from Federal estate tax laws, and state estate tax laws may differ from state to state.